olli-ai/glusterfs-subdir-external-provisioner/README.md

 ```
 You can check how to create a cluster and a volume here: https://www.digitalocean.com/community/tutorials/how-to-create-a-redundant-storage-pool-using-glusterfs-on-ubuntu-18-04

+## About GlusterFS volumes

+GlusterFS volumes work with endpoints, and currenlty kubernetes endpoints only support IP addresses.
+The support for hostnames is [discussed](https://github.com/kubernetes/kubernetes/issues/4447) but doesn't seem to be planned.
+GlusterFS is safer to run on local network only anyway.

+Also endpoints in kubernetes are associated to services (which makes you wonder why GlusterFS volumes are using them), so orphan endpoints will be cleaned when the endpoints controller reboots (https://github.com/kubernetes/kubernetes/issues/12964).
+It is thus safer to create a service with the same name to avoid it.

 ## Deploy with Helm

-Currenlty, kubernetes endpoints only support IP addresses.
-The support for hostnames is [discussed](https://github.com/kubernetes/kubernetes/issues/4447) be doesn't seem to be planned.
-GlusterFS is safer to run on local network only anyway.

 ```bash
 helm repository add olli-ai https://olli-ai.github.io/helm-charts/